In 2008, Kathi Clotfelter divorced, lost her step-father and learned her mother would battle Alzheimer's disease for the rest of her life.

 By then Clotfelterr was already working at the -- first as a special events coordinator in 2001, then as program supervisor at the senior center in 2002.
 So, she moved to Snellville from Loganville and vowed to take care of her mother as long as she could.

 "I just really feel like the Lord worked the timing out to where I could be there to take care of my mom," said Clotfelter, 47.

-She was able to bring her mother, who is now 77, to the senior center to interact with others, while Clotfelter worked to support her family.
+She was able to bring her mother, who is now 77, to the to interact with others, while Clotfelter worked to support her family.
 The senior center volunteers and participants truly took her mother in, Clotfelter added.

 "They have been so sweet, just so precious to take her in," she said.

 Eventually, it became clear that her mother needed full-time, around-the-clock care, though.
 Recently, Clotfelter transferred her mother to .
 But, she still goes "every other day" to check in on and care for mom.